unjs/unimport/README.md

 ###### Built-in Presets

-`unimport` also provides some builtin presets for common libraries:
+`unimport` also provides some built-in presets for common libraries:

 ```ts
 presets: [